How to Write a Fair (and Helpful) Book Review on Amazon (or anywhere)

 Likewise, I don’t think the star rating system is really very helpful to readers, and it can be quite harmful to writers if reviewers aren’t fair.
 But sometimes you have to work with the system that exists, not the one you wish existed.
 And the fact is that those stars can apparently be quite important for some people when they are trying to decide whether or not to buy a book.

 So I would suggest, as you choose the number of stars to award, maybe try not to think so much about whether you loved, liked, kind of liked, kind of hated, or absolutely hated this book.
 Try to give at least a few seconds of thought to how much effort the author put into writing the book, and allow that to help you decide.
-It’s important to also remember that how you liked the book is not necessarily the most important thing about it: is it a book that someone who is very interested in South Dakota would love?
+It’s important to also remember that how you liked the book is not necessarily the most important thing about it: is it a book that someone who is very interested in this topic would love, even though you found that you were not all that interested in the topic?
 If so, then why would you give it only one or two stars?
-Why would you not just make it clear in your review that the book is not really about North Carolina?

 In my opinion, the reason for writing a book review should really be just to help readers find books they will enjoy, and writers to gain new readers.
-And in my opinion, there’s plenty of power in being part of that kind of conversation.
+And that’s a wonderful thing to be able to do!

 Entry filed under: About Writers and their Work, Neither Here nor There....
-Tags: Amazon reviews, book reviews, books, writing book reviews.
+Tags: , , , .

 […] whether or not to buy (or read) a book we should be fair about it.
 Here is a post I wrote about how to be fair when writing a review.
 (Most people don’t know HOW MUCH these reviews help writers: they help […]